 The upper part of the shoe should have laces or straps to hold the foot in place comfortably with activity.

 There should be some arch support in the shoe or in the insert inside the shoe.
 Many shoes can be made to fit better simply by removing the factory insert and replacing it with a high-quality off-the-shelf orthotic.
-Custom orthotics are rarely necessary and should be prescribed by your foot and ankle orthopaedic surgeon for specific foot disorders.
+Custom orthotics are rarely necessary and should be prescribed by your foot and ankle orthopedic surgeon for specific foot disorders.